pwittchen/ReactiveNetwork/README.md

 #### Connectivity class

-`Connectivity` class is used by `observeNetworkConnectivity(context)` and `observeNetworkConnectivity(context,networkObservingStrategy)` methods.
+`Connectivity` class is used by `observeNetworkConnectivity(context)` and `observeNetworkConnectivity(context, networkObservingStrategy)` methods.
 It has the following API:

 ```java
 // factory methods responsible for creating Connectivity object